Fahmid-Shuvo/Fahmid-Shuvo/README.md

 - 👋 Hi, I’m @Fahmid-Shuvo
 - 👀 I’m interested in CyberSecurity, DevOps, Cloud Security and Blockchain
-- 🌱 I’m currently Node.js
+- 🌱 I’m currently learning Node.js and preparing to sit for CCNA exam.
 - 💞️ I’m looking to collaborate on ...
+Blockchain, OS Security, Web Application development, and eventually security.
-- 📫 How to reach me ...
+- 📫 How to reach me ...fahmidshuvo@discord

 <!---
 Fahmid-Shuvo/Fahmid-Shuvo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.